shhatami/shhatami.github.io/README.md

     </div>
 	<div class="w3-container">
       <p>
 	  <p>1.
-Evaluation and Ranking feature selection and Classification Algorithms by MCDM Methods paper (Not published Due to the delay in publication)</p>
+Evaluation and Ranking feature selection and Classification Algorithms by MCDM Methods.
+Not published Due to the delay in publication.
+Shahnaz Hatami, Mohammad Ali Keramati.
+2015.</p>
 <p>Purpose: In this paper, the best feature methods and classification algorithms are determined in each database by the MCDM tool (like VICOR and TOPSIS) and then evaluated and ranked.</p>
 <p>2.
 The Role of Data Mining in the Agricultural Industry and Medicinal Plants paper (Published in international Conference on Biology of Medicinal Plants in Iran)</p>
 <p>Purpose: In this research specified a specific technique of data mining (including classification, clustering, association rules, and regression) in different episodes of agriculture, such as soil classification, forecasting climate change, and such by classification algorithms (Including decision trees, artificial neural networks, fuzzy logic, and such).</p>